Skip to main content

 (A) Policy statement

-(1) All university policies fall within in a greater hierarchy of laws, statutes and regulations.
+(1) All university policies fall within a greater hierarchy of laws, statutes and regulations.
 The Ohio legislature authorizes the Cleveland state university board of trustees to govern the university.
 See sections 3344.01 to 3344.03 of the Revised Code.
 The president, as chief executive officer of the university, is charged with managing and directing the day-to-day operation of the university, leading in developing university policies and ensuring the application of the rules and regulations of the university.
-Section 3.1 of article III of the bylaws of the board of trustees.
+See rule 3344-1-03 of the Administrative Code.

 (B) Definitions

-(3) "Responsible official" is the university official charged with the implementation, training and oversight of a particular policy that falls within the scope of the university official's assigned responsibilities, as well as that rule's revision and approval, or in the case of a new policy, its development.
+(3) "Responsible official" is the university official charged with the implementation, training and oversight of a particular policy that falls within the scope of the university official's assigned responsibilities, as well as that policy's revision and approval, or in the case of a new policy, its development.
+The responsible official partners with the office of compliance to ensure that all required steps in the policy development, revision and implementation process are followed.

-(4) "E-policy index" is the on-line index where official university policies are maintained.
-It is located at http://library.csuohio.edu/policies/csu/.
+(4) "Policy Register" is the website where all approved university policies are maintained.
+It is located at http://www.csuohio.edu/office-compliance/university-policies.

 (C) Policy approval process

-(1) New policies or changes to existing policies may be initiated by the president, the provost, or by any vice president.
+(1) New policies or changes to existing policies may be initiated by the president, the provost, any vice president, or in the case of faculty policies and bylaws, by the faculty senate.
 Recommendations for new or revised policies shall be proposed to the provost or the appropriate vice president by any member of the university community.
-Once the provost or a vice president approves a policy proposal, the vice president will appoint a responsible official for the policy who will then forward the policy to the office of compliance.
+Once the provost or a vice president approves a policy proposal, the provost or vice president will appoint a responsible official for the policy who will then draft and forward the policy to the office of compliance.

 (2) The office of compliance shall review the policy for the following: